Who is at risk of suicide?

 Impulsivity

 For some, taking their lives can be a spur-of-the-moment decision.
-This is more likely among young people who are struggling to cope with what is for them a major life event such as break up of a relationship.
+This is more likely among young people who are struggling to cope with a major life event, such as the break up of a relationship.

 Feeling overwhelmed and want to talk to someone?